Llisha-Bleu/Election-Analysis/README.md

 >
 >- The winner of the election was:
 >   - Diana DeGette, who recieved `"73.8%"` of the vote and `"272, 892"` number of votes.

+> The code used to identify candidate name , votes and percentages were refactored to create a similar analysis, one that speaks specifically to the county turnout aspect.
+What that means is that the same methods used to identify the candidate outcomes are indeed the same used to analyze the county outcomes.
+The difference is that variables created here are repesentative of the county dataset.
+For example
+>
+>    `for county in county_votes:
+>      # 6b: Initialize a variable to hold the county’s votes as they are retrieved from the county votes dictionary.
+>       votes_county = county_votes[county]
+>       # 6c: Calculate the percent of total votes for the county.
+>        percent_county = float(votes_county) / float(total_votes) * 100
+>       # 6d: Print the county results to the terminal.
+>        county_results = (
+>            f"{county}: {percent_county:.1f}% ({votes_county:,})\n")
+>        print(county_results, end="")`

 >The Election was conducted in three (3) counties.
 They are:
 >- Jefferson County